 Hazard: We supply radios, rucksacks, paragliders and harnesses.
 These will come into close contact with students as they use, wear and carry them.

-Remedy: We ask that you use the sanitizer provided to lightly sanitize radios, rucksacks, harnesses and the paraglider’s risers and controls before use and at the end of the days flying.
+Remedy: Harnesses are separated from the gliders at the end of the day.
+Staff will sanitize radios, rucksacks, harnesses and the paraglider’s risers and controls at the end of the days flying.